jiayanduo456/xeasy-ml/README.md

 xeasy-ml
 ====
 ## 1. What is xeasy-ml
 Xeasy-ml is a packaged machine learning framework.
-It allows a beginner to quickly build a machine learning model and use the model to process and analyze his own data.
+It allows a user to quickly build a machine learning model only with configuration and use the model to process and analyze his own data.
 At the same time, we have also realized the automatic analysis of data.
 During data processing, xeasy-ml will automatically draw data box plots, distribution histograms, etc., and perform feature correlation analysis to help users quickly discover the value of data.

 ## 2.Installation
 ### Dependencies